mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Analytics-Automation.md

 ### Upload

 Similar to the previous build job, setup the Github repo url and choose the apropriate credentials.
-However this time, instead of the private url, I will use the public one:
+But this time, instead of the private url, I will use the public one:

 ```
 http://localhost:3000/gogs/COVID_Public.git